-If your doctor thinks you might have sleep apnea, he may ask you to spend the night at a sleep center, where you’ll be hooked up to equipment that checks your heart rate, breathing patterns, brain waves, blood oxygen levels, and other vital signs while you sleep.
-This test is called a sleep study, or polysomnography.
+If your doctor thinks you have sleep apnea, they may have you do a sleep study.
+You’ll spend the night at a sleep center, where you’ll be hooked up to equipment that checks your heart rate, breathing patterns, brain waves, blood oxygen levels, and other vital signs while you sleep.
+This test is also called polysomnography.
 In some cases, your doctor might give you a device to wear at home to measure your breathing and blood oxygen levels.

-What Do the Numbers on the AHI Mean?
+What Do the Numbers in the AHI Mean?

-- Normal sleep: Fewer than 5 events per hour
+- Normal sleep: An AHI of fewer than five events, on average, per hour

-- Mild sleep apnea: 5 to 14 events per hour
+- Mild sleep apnea: An AHI of five to 14 events per hour

-- Moderate sleep apnea: 15 to 29 events per hour
+- Moderate sleep apnea: An AHI of 15 to 29 events per hour

-- Severe sleep apnea: 30 or more events per hour
+- Severe sleep apnea: An AHI of 30 or more events per hour

-This scale is only for adults.
-Children are less likely to have any sleep apnea episodes, so most specialists see an AHI above 1.5 as abnormal in children.
-They typically need treatment if their AHI is 5 or higher.
+Children are less likely to have sleep apnea episodes.
+Most specialists see an AHI above 1.5 as unusual for them.
+A child typically needs treatment if their AHI is 5 or higher.

-If you have a moderate or severe AHI score, you might need to use a CPAP (continuous positive airway pressure) machine while you sleep.
-That’s a mask you wear over your nose, attached to a machine with a hose.
-The CPAP blows air into your nose, and that should help keep you from waking up often during the night.
+If you score moderate or severe on the AHI, you might need to use a CPAP (continuous positive airway pressure) machine while you sleep.
+With a CPAP, you wear a mask over your nose that’s attached to a machine with a hose.
+It blows air into your nose, and that should help keep you from waking often during the night.
 It also may record your AHI.